 In retrospect, passenger air travel may seem like a natural result of the birth of aviation.
 However, in the earliest days of powered flight, airplanes were seen by many as a novelty.
-Looking at the Wright Flyer and its early successors, the crafts were indeed unlikely candidates for taking people from place to place on a regular basis.
+Looking at the Wright Flyer and its early successors, aircraft were unlikely candidates for transporting people on a regular basis.
 Information, though, was another matter.

 Businesses were interested in moving information quickly, over long distances and the prospect of “air mail” was very attractive.
 Over a period of just a few years, from 1918 until the mid-1920s, the United States Post Office, entrepreneurs, and airplane designers created a system to rapidly move mail throughout the nation.
 The resulting developments in aviation made it feasible and practical for the newly formed commercial airlines to transition from hauling sacks of mail to carrying cabins full of passengers.